 Advantages of Hiring a Tax Professional

 Tax prep software doesn’t always offer the best value.
-Working with a human professional is often a better fit for busy filers with very complicated tax situations.
+Working with a human CPA or other qualified tax preparer is often a better fit for busy filers with very complicated tax situations.

 1. Potentially Shorter Prep Time